indico/indico/docs/source/installation/upgrade.rst

 - You still need to run ``indico setup wizard`` to create some of the directories, but compare the generated config file with your old one and update any settings you may have changed manually (e.g. for LDAP or SSO authentication)
+- You need to perform the database structure upgrades just like during any other Indico upgrade: ``indico db upgrade`` and ``indico db --all-plugins upgrade``
 - Copy the contents of the ``/opt/indico/archive`` folder from your old instance and ensure owner, group and permissions are correct.
 This step is critical as this folder contains all the files uploaded to Indico